centreon/centreon-documentation/versioned_docs/version-23.04/administration/backup-poller.md

 ### What you need to synchronize

-Install and configure the same elements on your standby poller as on your active poller, and synchronize the following data: rsync of local data files (acknowledgement and downtimes, etc) /var/log/centreon-engine/retention.dat keeps the acknowledgements and the downtimes
+Install and configure the same elements on your standby poller as on your active poller, and synchronize your data [as described here](#what-you-need-to-back-up-on-your-active-poller).

 ### How to switch to the standby poller